Caye Caulker, Belize: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types A, B and G. Take care to choose the correct type.
-The vast majority of adapters available are just plug changers and require your devices to convert the voltage themselves.
-If yours can't do that they could get fried.
-This one should be sufficient for most places.
+A plug adapter that supports outlet types A, B and G. Be sure to pick the correct type.
+A lot of adapters currently being sold are just plugs and require your devices to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one should be appropriate for most areas.

 Travel neck support pillow